-Meet the Republicans who could challenge Donald Trump in 2024
+US presidential election 2024: Trump's top Republican challengers

 Glenn Youngkin

-Glenn Youngkin thrilled the Republican Party when he won the governor's race in Virginia last year.
+Glenn Youngkin thrilled the Republican Party when he won the governor's race in Virginia in 2021.
 A political novice who spent 25 years at the Carlyle Group private equity firm, he beat a man who had been in Democratic politics since the 1980s.

 In a state that has trended toward Democrats in recent years, Mr Youngkin criticised partisan politics as "too toxic" and campaigned on a tone of bipartisanship.